Cynic1254/Block-B-blog/page/index.markdown

 In this snippet the class is marked with the `UCLASS()` property which is detected by unreal and the class is added to it's reflection system.
 Variables are marked with the `UPROPERTY()` macro and additional settings are passed as parameters, these settings tell unreal that the variables cannot be edited by blueprints and when inspected they will be under the Movement category.

-My aim was to make a small console based application that the user can invoke just before building their c/c++ application that will generate files based on properties specified by the user similar to how unreal engine's properties work.
+My aim was to make a small console-based application that the user can invoke just before building their c/c++ application that will generate files based on properties specified by the user like how unreal engine's properties work.
 The difference in my software will be that the user is able to control what gets generated based on what properties.

 as an example:
 ```cpp